mozi47/morelogin_API_Nodejs_Puppeteer/README.md

 # MoreLogin API with Node.js & Puppeteer

-This project demonstrates how to use MoreLogin APIs with Node.js and Puppeteer.
-It provides various API functionalities to interact with MoreLogin, automate browser sessions, and manage profiles.
+This project demonstrates how to use MoreLogin APIs in a Node.js application with Puppeteer.
+It includes functionalities for managing browser profiles, proxies, and fingerprinting to enhance web automation and privacy.

-## Features
+Features

-- Authenticate with MoreLogin API
+Browser Profile Management: Create, update, and delete MoreLogin browser profiles.

-- Create and manage browser profiles
+Fingerprint Management: Customize and manage browser fingerprints for anonymity.

-- Launch and control browsers using Puppeteer
+Proxy Integration: Use proxies to route browser traffic securely.

+Puppeteer Automation: Launch MoreLogin profiles with Puppeteer for web automation.

 ## Installation